-It can often be difficult to identify the symptoms of COVID-19 in some older people.
-We are therefore testing more individuals in care homes.
+It can often be difficult to identify the symptoms of COVID-19 in some older people, therefore enhanced testing in care homes is being undertaken.
 When COVID-19 is identified in a facility, all residents and staff are now tested.

 Another key role of the PHA is to undertake surveillance of the situation on an ongoing basis.

 A range of methods are in place to monitor the course of COVID-19 in case homes and the wider community.
 The data collated by the PHA is used to monitor the situation as closely as we can.